marianphillips/kirban-server/README.md

-# kirban-server
+# Kirban (server-side)

+## Description

-To-do/task management app that will have a kanban board style
+To-do/task management mobile app that will have a kanban board style

+## Built with:

+-React
+-React Native
+-Typescript
+-postgreSQL